 Mobile photography has really taken off into the stratosphere.
 Amateur photographers now rely on the phone camera to take all their photos, and "fix" the more obvious photographic mistakes, making a more professional -looking end product.
 The phone is portable and lightweight and always readily accessible.
-Sadly, my expensive DSLR sits forlorn on the shelves - a victim of lack of portability and versatility, relegated such as it is, to occasional outings to scenic destinations.
+Sadly, my DSLR sits forlorn on the shelves - a victim of lack of portability and versatility, relegated such as it is, to occasional outings to scenic destinations.
 A bit like an old relative one visits every few months, more out of duty than desire.
 I do wonder where/how this will evolve in a decade or so.

 Lens and Pens Phoneography inspires me every week to look at a photograph differently and to see more possibilities.
 Especially when it is Week 5 - Editing and Processing Camera apps are lots of fun (and a little bit addictive).
 I enjoy creating some visual art from a humble photograph.
 Have you tried using camera apps?
 If so, which are your favourite ones to use?

-Challengers Choice - Lens and Pens Phoneography Challenge - check out more here The pastels I used in this effect, deliberately distracted me from the familiar, bright orange of the Poinciana in full bloom.Rather, my head was filled with other associations when viewing this photograph.
-The delicate blue made me visualise a mirror with heavy scalloped edging reminiscent of 1940/50's decor!
+Challengers Choice - Lens and Pens Phoneography Challenge - check out more here The pastels I used in this effect, deliberately distracted me from the familiar, bright orange of the Poinciana in full bloom.Rather my head was filled with other associations when viewing this photograph.
+The delicate blue made me visualise a mirrors with heavy scalloped edging reminescent of 1940/50's decor!
 How about you?
 I would be interested in hearing if the image prompted different feelings for you?